 - Investors will have complete control of their funds

 - Limited government intervention

-- The fundraising process is simpler when compared to STO and IEO.
+- The fundraising process is more straightforward when compared to STO and IEO

 Disadvantages of ICO:

 - Declined market acceptance due to scams and frauds